Iwaki, Fukushima

 Iwaki (いわき市, Iwaki-shi) is a city located in Fukushima Prefecture, Japan.
-As of 1 August 2023, Iwaki had a population of 322,019 in 143,500 households, and population density of 261 persons per km^{2}.
+As of 1 August 2023, Iwaki had a population of 322,019 in 143,500 households, and a population density of 261 persons per km^{2}.
 The total area of the city is 1,232.02 sqkm, making it the largest city in the prefecture and the 10th largest city in Japan (2010) in terms of area.
 Iwaki is a designated core city, and is also one of the growing number of cities written in hiragana.
 The present Iwaki City started as the merger of 14 smaller municipalities on October 1, 1966.
 Every year, Iwaki hosts the Taira Tanabata Festival from 6–8 August.

 Geography and climate

 The city is located at the southeastern end of Tōhoku region and borders on Ibaraki Prefecture.
 The city occupies around 8.9 percent of the total area of Fukushima Prefecture.
 The eastern part of the city is made up of 60 km of coastline which faces the Pacific Ocean and the western part goes through the Abukuma highlands and joins up with the central part of Fukushima Prefecture.
 The western part is a range of mountains and forests, which occupies about 70 percent of the city.
 The rivers which flow to the east from the mountains have riverbeds with steep inclines that form the deep valleys of the Natsuigawa Gorge and the Shidokigawa Gorge.
 The flatter eastern part of the city is where most of the population is located.
 There are seven beaches on the coastline.
 Off the coast of Iwaki, the warm Kuroshio Current and the cold Oyashio Current meet and make for an abundant fishing ground.
 The city's flag and seal depict the meeting of these two currents.
 The prevailing winds from the ocean are warm and wet.